rg089/SCANING/README.md

 # SCANING

-The source code and data for our paper *Coherence and Diversity through Noise*: Self-Supervised Paraphrase Generation via Structure-Aware Denoising
+The source code and data for our paper '*Coherence and Diversity through Noise*: Self-Supervised Paraphrase Generation via Structure-Aware Denoising'.

 ## Instructions to run the code: